-In light of the plain language of the MMMA, we conclude that the brownies possessed by defendant were not "usable marihuana" under the MMMA.
-Therefore, we further conclude (although under a different rationale than that of the trial court or that advanced on appeal) that the trial court did not err in denying defendant immunity from prosecution under section 4 of the MMMA.
-However, because the state of the law changed during the pendency of defendant's appeal, he is entitled to move the trial court for dismissal and an evidentiary hearing on his ability to assert an affirmative defense under section 8 of the MMMA.
+In light of the plain language of the MMMA, we conclude that the brownies possessed by defendant were not usable marijuana under the MMMA.
+Therefore, we further conclude (although under a different rationale than that of the trial court or that advanced on appeal) that raising a § 8 defense in a separate pretrial motion.
+Bylsma, 493 Mich at 35-37.
+Once his § 4 motion was denied, as the law existed at the time, defendant would have had no reason to pursue a § 8 defense.
+Thus, we conclude that his failure to do so was not a waiver of that defense, nor were his counsel's statements at the beginning of the proceedings against defendant.

+the trial court did not err by denying defendant immunity from prosecution under § 4 of the MMMA.
+However, because the state of the law changed during the pendency of defendant's appeal, he is entitled to move the trial court for dismissal and an evidentiary hearing on his ability to assert an affirmative defense under § 8 of the MMMA.